grzp/cpp_lab/README.md

 # cpp_lab
 This repository is for cpp learning only.
 May contain not working code.
-Itn't recommended to use it at all.
+It isn't recommended to use it at all.